dzchoi/Inotify-wrapper-for-recursive-directories/README.md

 ```

 - The compile option `-O2`, `-O3`, or `-foptimize-sibling-calls` is recommended, because some API recurses itself rather than jumps to itself for simplicity reasons and will not take up unnecessary stack space under one of those compile options.
+- The link option `-lstdc++fs` is for the experimental `std::experimental::filesystem`, which this library depends on heavily.
+But, we will be able to skip this option since `gcc v8.0`, as will be implemented under the C++17 standard.

 ## For the peace of all life-kind ^^.